-If you don’t really need a French IBAN and don’t want an expensive bank account with high fees, you may want to skip opening an account in France entirely.
+If you don’t need French IBAN and don’t want expensive bank accounts with high fees, you may want to skip banking in France entirely.

-Such options are available to GlobalBanks Insiders, who receive alerts as soon as such remote account opening options are identified for them.
+Such banking options are available to GlobalBanks IQ Members, who receive alerts as soon as such remote bank account opening options are identified for them.

-But if you’re not a GlobalBanks Insider and you’re still looking for remote banking options in the EU, you might be limited to opening accounts with foreign neobanks and online banks.
-If that’s the case, fees are low, they have decent FX rates, and most come with cards.
+But if you’re not a GlobalBanks IQ Member and you’re still looking for remote banking options in the EU, you might be limited to opening bank accounts with foreign neobanks and online banks.
+If that’s the case, bank fees are low, they have decent FX rates, and most come with cards.
 But there are plenty of risks, which we’ll cover in an upcoming article.

-Of course, if you have your heart set on opening a French bank account, we’re not going to stop you.
-So let’s look at how you can open a bank account in France as a non-resident.
+Of course, if you have your heart set on banking in France, we’re not going to stop you.
+So let’s look at how you can open bank accounts in France as a foreign individual.

 Citizens of EEA countries are allowed to open bank accounts in France – even if they aren’t French residents.
-In fact, most non-residents are allowed to open bank accounts in France, provided they can meet the requirements and afford the fees.
+In fact, most non-residents are allowed to open bank accounts in France, provided they can meet the conditions and afford the bank fees.

-But, opening an account online in France (without visiting a branch) as a non-resident isn’t easy.
+But, opening accounts online in France (without visiting a branch) as a foreign individual isn’t easy.

 First, you’ll need to…

-By “choosing the right French bank,” we mean finding a French bank that actually accepts non-residents and is willing to open non-resident accounts.
+By “choosing the right bank,” we mean finding a bank in France that actually accepts non-residents and is willing to open non-resident bank accounts.

-It’s also important to remember that most French banks do NOT have 100% online opening.
-In France, “online bank account opening” typically consists of submitting your application online and then visiting the branch in person to verify your documents, answer questions, submit your signature, and activate the account.
+It’s also important to remember that most French banks do NOT have 100% online account opening.
+In France, “online account opening” typically consists of submitting your application online and then visiting the branch in person to verify your documents, answer questions, submit your signature, and activate the bank account.

 What about non-EEA citizens?

 If you’re a non-EEA citizen and a non-resident, the process can feel grueling and hopeless.
-And, many foreigners say opening an account at any bank in France online as a non-resident is impossible.
+And, many foreigners say opening bank accounts at any bank in France online as a foreign individual is impossible.

-This is because French banks will require proof of your French address, your immigration status, and other documents.
+This is because banks in France will require proof of your French address, your immigration status, and many other documents.

-If you still want to open an online bank account in France and need help sorting out your options, or you’re struggling with account opening, we can help.
+If you still want to open an online account in France and need help sorting out your banking options, or you’re struggling with opening accounts, we can help.